md8n/GCodeClean/README.md

 `Exit code`:
 * `0` - Success
-* `2` - File or Directory not found exception - check for typos etc.
+* some other number - some exception, for example file / folder not found - check for typos etc.

 #### The `split` Command

-Repeat the above `--help` command, but specify `split` as the command (in other words type in `GCC split --help`) and you'll get back the following:
+Repeat the above `--help` command, but specify `split` as the command (in other words type in `.\gcc split --help`) and you'll get back the following:

 ```
-DESCRIPTION:
+Description:
-Split your GCode file into individual cutting actions
+  Split your GCode file into individual cutting actions.

-USAGE:
+Usage:
-    GCC.dll split [OPTIONS]
+  GCC split [options]

-OPTIONS:
+Options:
-    -h, --help                   Prints help information
+  --filename <filename> (REQUIRED)  Full path to the input filename
-    -f, --filename <FILENAME>    Full path to the input filename.
-This is the only required option
+  -?, -h, --help                    Show help and usage information
 ```

 `split` assumes the `filename` provided, is for a GCode file that has already been `clean`ed.
 It will create a folder with the same name as `filename` but minus the filename extension (`.nc` etc.).
 And within that folder it will create one individual file for each cutting path in the original file.